harendranathvegi9/jenkins-rsa-test/README.md

 jenkins-rsa-test
 ================
 Test plugin to illustrate NoSuchMethodError with newer bouncy-castle jar with latest Jenkins versions.
+The jruby-openssl gem version 0.8.2 is required to reproduce the problem.
+When running with 0.8.4 and jruby 1.7.3 the problem does not occur.

 Steps to Reproduce
 ----------------